HyacinthMeng/BRD4-acts-as-a-transcriptional-repressor-of-RhoB-to-inhibit-terminal-erythropoiesis/README.md

 # BRD4_differentiation-and-development

+By Hyacinth Meng  @ZJU

-The code on this paper；
+The codes on this paper；

 1. Analyse Epi.
 Drug library
 2. Analyse RNAseq